 If you compare the cost of some coach holidays which have trips, meals, flights and internal travel in a destination included they can sometimes be considerably cheaper than you could travel yourself.

-As you will see coach holidays are changing and adapting and they are options to suit all levels of budgets, with some very high end options available too.
+As you will see coach holidays are changing and adapting and they are options to suit all levels of budgets, with some very high-end options available too.

-Coach Holiday Travellers Are Not Well Travelled
+4. Coach Holiday Guests Are Not Well Travelled

 This is one of my favourite coach holiday myths because in my experience it couldn’t be more wrong.

 The way they travel depends on who they are travelling with, where they are going and their budget.
-This means over the course of a year they could be taking trips on their own, domestic trips, group trips and self catering trips.
+This means over the course of a year they could be taking trips on their own, domestic trips, group trips and self-catering trips.

-It is rare to meet someone on a coach holiday that hasn’t got an interest in travel and many people have fantastic knowledge of areas, countries and topics.
+It is rare to meet someone on a coach holiday that hasn’t got an interest in travel and many people have a fantastic knowledge of areas, countries and topics.

-The coach holiday guests I have travelled with have come from all sorts of backgrounds, from teachers to nurses, directors to doctors and everything inbetween.
+The coach holiday guests I have travelled with have come from all sorts of backgrounds, from teachers to nurses, directors to doctors and everything in between.